FailureToLoad/datamonster.records/README.md

 `make build` will build the image.
 `make run` will run the container.

-The run command also maps the container to `loalhost:8070`
+The run command also maps the container to `loalhost:8070`.

-Those creds aren't sticking around forever, its just convenient to have them here for the time being.